 An employee is entitled to receive full pay for up to six days of sick leave.
 If they continue to take leave for another six days, they will receive half their daily wage.

-Female employees may receive paid maternity leave for up to 12 weeks.
+Female employees may receive paid maternity leave for up to 12 weeks, 10 of which must be taken after the birth.
 There are special provisions for mothers that have a medical condition that prevents them from carrying out regular duties without endangering themselves or their child.
 These employees are also entitled to prenatal leave without prejudice to after-birth maternity leave.